Are you looking for beautiful Italian girl names? If so, you’ve come to the right place!

 |Serena||Serena Williams, tennis player||Serena|

 |Vera||Vera Wang, fashion designer; Vera Mindy Chokalingam (Mindy Kaling), producer||Vera|

 |Virginia||Virginia Woolf, writer||Virginia|

-Fun Fact: The top 10 girl names in Italy in 2020 account for 19% of all baby girls born that year!
+Fun Fact: The top 10 girl names in Italy in 2021 account for over 19% of all baby girls born that year!

 Source: ISTAT, Istituto Nazionale di Statistica